If you are an Anthophile(a person who loves flowers), we agree that the next thing we mention will hurt you.

 Why does it happen you ask?

 Well, this could happen because of 8 reasons.
-To be more specific, this could happen due to Chlorosis, underwatering, overwatering, lack of light, over-fertilizing, pest attacks and heat stress.
+To be more specific, this could happen due to Chlorosis, underwatering, overwatering, lack of light, over-fertilizing, pest attacks, and heat stress.

 We will show you the reasons for the yellow leaves on roses and the solutions for them you need.
 Now, let’s get started.

-The Reasons for Yellow Spots on Rose Leaves
+The Reasons for Rose Leaves Turning Yellow

 Look, there’re a lot of reasons why you see your rose bush leaves turning yellow and falling off.
 And we have listed up all of those here.
-Moreover, with the reasons you’ll learn how to fix yellow leaves on roses.
+Moreover, with the reasons, you’ll learn how to fix yellow leaves on roses.

 Now, Let’s dig right into the details-

-Starting with the chlorosis.
+Starting with chlorosis.

 Don’t worry.
 It’s not killing your plant yet.

-Chlorosis is common in most of the regions.
+Chlorosis is common in most regions.
 Also, it’s the most common rose bush disease.
 It mostly occurs when the pH of the soil is too high, or there’s a mineral (iron, magnesium, etc) deficiency in the soil.

 Moreover, lack of oxygen can cause this too.
 However, it can also show up if the soil doesn’t drain easily.
 Also, you may see the leaf veins turn yellow while the leaves are still green.

 To tackle this we’ll need to go through a few steps.
-And once you’re done with those steps, hopefully your rose will bloom once again.
+And once you’re done with those steps, hopefully, your rose will bloom once again.
 Now, let’s cut the chase and get straight to the point-

 1. Check the pH of Soil:

-There’s a high chance that your plants might get chlorosis if your soil’s pH level is not at the significant level.
+There’s a high chance that your plants might get chlorosis if your soil’s pH level is not at a significant level.
 You need to check the pH level if you ever suspect Chlorosis.
 There are two methods you can use for testing the pH.

 First, collect a soil sample.
 You must take a large sample.
 Don’t take one when there’s a lot of organic material.
 Scrape off the topsoil at first.